thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 verification services and that the contents of this hint can be used to look up the correct one.
-Under no circumstances must the relying party be tricked into contacting an unknown and untrusted verification service since the returned Attestation Result subsequently cannot be relied on.
+Under no circumstances must the relying party be tricked into contacting an unknown and untrusted verification service since the returned Attestation Result cannot be relied on.

 Note: This hint requires the relying party to parse the content of the PSA token.
 Since the relying party may not be in possession of a trust